Form A3C secondary or subsequent grant of representation (de bonis non grant)

 How to apply

 Since 14 September 2020, an application for a secondary or subsequent (de bonis non) grant is made online.
 Use the online Statement of Affairs (Probate) Form SA.2 through myAccount or Revenue Online Service ROS.
-Please see Guide to completing Statement of Affairs (Probate) for more information.
+Please see the Guide to completing Statement of Affairs (Probate) for more information.

 Once your application is successfully submitted, a Notice of Acknowledgement (Probate) will auto-generate to your myAccount or ROS inbox.
 You must present this notice and all relevant documents to the Probate Office to request a second or subsequent grant.